Monday, September 30, 2013

 Honorable Mentions:

-Julianne Moore, Safe * Marisa Paredes, The Flower of My Secret * Nicole Kidman, To Die For * Kate Winslet & Emma Thompson, Sense and Sensibility * Parker Posey, Party Girl & Kicking and Screaming * Angela Bassett, Strange Days * Sandrine Bonnaire and Isabelle Huppert, La Cérémonie
+Julianne Moore, Safe * Marisa Paredes, The Flower of My Secret * Nicole Kidman, To Die For * Kate Winslet & Emma Thompson, Sense and Sensibility * Parker Posey, Party Girl & Kicking and Screaming * Angela Bassett, Strange Days * Sandrine Bonnaire, Isabelle Huppert, La Cérémonie * Meryl Streep, The Bridges of Madison County

 Supporting Actress: